 These ingredients have serious side effects, some of which might not be visible right after the vaccination, but they can affect the dog’s health in the long run.
 It would be a good idea to talk with your vet and tell them your concerns so that they can choose an appropriate and safe vaccine.

-If you want to make sure that your dog will lead a long, happy, and healthy life, you should stick to the vaccination schedule recommended by your veterinarian.
+If you want to ensure that your dog will lead a long, happy, and healthy life, you should follow the vaccination schedule recommended by your veterinarian.

-Not all vaccines are necessary, especially if you know that your pooch has virtually no chance of getting that particular disease.
+Not all vaccines are necessary, especially if your puppy has no chance of getting that disease.
 However, the core vaccines are critical and can prevent life-threatening conditions.

 With a Ph.D. in veterinary oncology, Cristina Vulpe is a lifelong lover of pets.
 She’s passionate about infectious diseases, animal welfare, nutrition, and pathology.
 She manages a cat blog, My Feline Buddy, where she advises on preventing and treating feline diseases.